 “Is that right?” she sneers.

-“It is,” I sneer back, ready to start a conversation about her nocturnal activities if she wants to keep this going.
+“It is,” I sneer back, not quite ready to start a conversation about her nocturnal activities if she keeps going, but I’m getting there.

 Ms. Benevo glances at us reproachfully.
 Tommy smiles at her, still missing that tooth in the front.

 “Let’s just see what Fr.
 Bagnani thinks about all of this,” she says, grabbing my hand that’s as raw as red cabbage, but I jerk back instinctively, pulling away with such force I almost hit Tommy who’s caught in the middle not sure what to do.